ayushmunjial/products/README.md

 TO DO: Send the cement product rows to their own files in new state folders in profile/cement/US.
 Save the cement listings within the same process that saves non-cement for states.
 (Avoid loading and process the CSV file containing all states.)

-TO DO: Use Postman to test pulling CO2 for products.
-Update csv list output with product emission impacts for all states by updating our [Python Profile pull](https://github.com/ModelEarth/profile/tree/main/products/pull/)<!-- product-footprints.py -->.
-View [Resulting Data](https://github.com/ModelEarth/profile/tree/main/products/US).

 TO DO: Save emissions info within our indvidual YAML files.
 Include all the impact (emmissions, etc) in each profile.
 Login to BuildingTransparency.org to view a [detail sample](https://buildingtransparency.org/ec3/epds/ec3mmgup).
 Update our notes with your findings and progress.
 You can use Postman or another app to explore the BuildingTransparency APIs.